YashashGaurav/YashashGaurav/README.md

 ### I am Yashash Gaurav, currently a Graduate student at Carnegie Mellon University!

+Currently, I am lookout for internship opportunities for the summer of 2022 - Hire Me!

 ---

 ### In the news

-- Just finished my first semester of college - Straight As! 😎
+- Just finished my second semester of college - Straight As again! 😎
 - Leet coding in my free time these days.

 ##### Bio